Would you like to meal prep but don’t know where to start?

-This is the second installment of the time hack series, where we go over practical ways to be more efficient in improving your fitness.
+Welcome to the second installment of the WCT time hack series, where we go over actionable ways to be more efficient in improving your fitness.

-In Part 1, 5 Useful Ways to Eat More and Increase Your Metabolism, we discuss a few strategies to help keep your nutrient intake high in a short amount of time.
+- In Part 1, How to Eat 6 Meals A Day (Even With A Busy Schedule) we discuss 5 high-yield strategies to help you keep your nutrient intake high in a short amount of time.

 One of those strategies included healthy meal prep.

-Meal prepping is the difference between struggling to eat healthy some of the time, to eating like a champion all of the time.
+Meal prepping or batch cooking is the difference between struggling to eat healthy some of the time, to eating like a champion all of the time.

 Today’s Post is Going to Cover